 I don't know about you, but when I hear the term Flu I think Doomsday.
-Flus and Colds can be quite incapacitating and it's worse that most Flu medications render someone drowsy and non productive.
-There are cases of mortality as a result of flu and influenza related upper respiratory tract infections, especially amongst immunocompromised populations like children, elderly and sick.
+Cases of flu and colds can be quite incapacitating and it's worse when most flu medications render someone drowsy and non-productive.
+There are cases of mortality as a result of flu and influenza-related upper respiratory tract infections, especially amongst immunocompromised populations like children, elderly and sick.

 Who can get the vaccine?

 Anyone above the age of 6 months is eligible to get the flu shot.
 Their health status should, however, be accessed to ensure they are healthy/immunocompetent.